-Why does Chris get all the credit?
-Leif was ahead of him by almost 500 years.
-Unfortunately, most people still assume that Christopher Columbus discovered America.
-Mention Leif Erikson, and you might get a puzzled stare.
+Leif was ahead of him by almost 500 years, so why does Chris get all the credit?
+As unfortunate as this may be, most people still assume that Christopher Columbus discovered America.
+Mention Leif Erikson and you might get a puzzled stare.

-Historic conjecture makes for lively debates when viewed through the haze of centuries, but there’s no denying that a Viking discovered North America.
+Historic conjecture makes for lively debates when viewed through the haze of centuries, but there is no denying that a Viking discovered North America.

 We know that Leif Erikson was the first non-native to park his ships offshore and take a look around.
 We know that his discovery incited a small Viking migration from his home base in Greenland.

-We view the details through the veils of legend, but the proof is there.
-The location is known as L’Anse aux Meadows in aptly named Newfoundland.
+We view details through the veils of legend but the proof is there.
+The location is known as L’Anse aux Meadows, which is in the aptly named Newfoundland.

 Beginning in 1961, archaeologist Anne Stine Ingstad and her husband, Helge, spent eight years excavating the site.
-They didn’t find Leif’s initials carved on anything, but they documented extensive Viking artifacts and dwellings that dated back to 1000 AD.
+They did not find Leif’s initials carved on anything, but they documented extensive Viking artifacts and dwellings that dated back to 1000 AD.